ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 which tells the workflow to use the custom file located in the user-defined path.
 The path should include the filename.
 If this is set to true and the file path is not found, then an error will occur when trying to generate the SRW Application workflow.

-You may then start your case workflow as usual and the UPP will use the new flat ``*.txt`` file.
+Users may then start their experiment workflow as usual and the UPP will use the new flat ``*.txt`` file.

 .. _DownloadingStagingInput: